Digital archaeology: Computational archaeology

-Methods and Technologies in Digital Archaeology
+Methods and technologies

-Geographical Information Systems
+Geographical information systems

-A Geographical Information System (GIS) is used within digital archaeology to document, survey and analyse the spatial data of archaeological sites.
+A geographic information system (GIS) is used within digital archaeology to document, survey and analyse the spatial data of archaeological sites.
 The use of a GIS within the study of archaeology involves in-field analysis and collection of archaeological and environmental data, predominantly through aerial photography, spatial cognition, digital maps and satellite imaging.
 The application of GIS in the analysis of archaeological data allows archaeologists to process the data collected efficiently, recreate landscapes of archaeological sites through spatial analysis, and supply the archaeological findings to public archives.
 The use of this digital method has enhanced the ability of archaeologists to analyse the geography and spatial relationships of ancient archaeological sites.

-3D Modelling
+3D modelling

 3D modelling is a digital technique used within archaeological research to interpret, analyse, and visualise data.
-The technique utilises methods of satellite imaging and aerial photography, amongst other digital imaging techniques to construct 3D models of the geography, architecture and archaeological findings of historical sites.Reduced scale physical models of fragmentary architecture has helped refit damaged architecture.
+The technique utilises methods of satellite imaging and aerial photography, amongst other digital imaging techniques to construct 3D models of the geography, architecture and archaeological findings of historical sites.
+Reduced scale physical models of fragmentary architecture has helped refit damaged architecture.

 The application of computer technology allows large amounts of image sequencing to be collected and processed by archaeologists, enhancing the photorealistic texture mapping within the construction of these 3D models.

-Remote Sensing
+Remote sensing

-Aerial Photography
+Aerial photography

-Aerial Photography is a tool used within the field of archaeological research to discover, place and document archaeological sites.
+Aerial photography is a tool used within the field of archaeological research to discover, place and document archaeological sites.
 The application of this technology developed from its previous use as a method of military surveillance throughout the First World War, and offers a non-destruction means of archaeological research.

 The documentation of archaeological sites through Aerial Photography techniques involve the use of digital cameras, GIS and rectification software to collect numerous black and white photographs of the site for archaeological study.
 These photographs can be used by archaeologists to enhance the details of the site and plot the composite features.
 These results are often analysed to create a geographical framework, allowing archaeologists to create a map inclusive of the sites landscape features.

 Sites recognised by Aerial Photography are then classified into shadow sites, crop-marks and soil-marks.